bartbutenaers/node-red-contrib-ui-svg/README.md

 ```

 ### Add elements via msg
-Normally SVG elements need to exist all the time, by defining them in the *"SVG Source"* tabsheet.
-However it might be required to add SVG elements dynamically, which can be achieved via input messages:
+Normally SVG elements need to exist all the time, by defining them in the *"SVG Source"* tab sheet.
+However, it might be required to add SVG elements dynamically, which can be achieved via input messages:
 ```
 "payload": {
    "command": "add_element",